 Kuta is widely regarded as having the best beachfront in Bali, with its breath-taking 5km stretch of sandy beaches providing the ideal location to rest and recuperate before and after your treatment.

 Kuta has long been a popular haven for surfers from all over the planet and is also a traditional stopover for backpackers working their way through Southeast Asia.
-There are an abundance of bars, clubs, restaurants and luxury resorts all along the length of the beach and, once the sun has set, the revelling begins as Kuta transforms into the vibrant, frenetic party capital of Bali.
+You will discover an abundance of bars, clubs, restaurants and luxury resorts all along the length of the beach and, once the sun has set, the reveling begins as Kuta transforms into the vibrant, frenetic party capital of Bali.

-There are a variety options when it comes to choosing your accommodation in Kuta.
+You will discover a variety of options when choosing your accommodation in Kuta.
 At the cheaper end of the scale, you can rent a room in a guest house from anywhere between Rp 70,000-250,000 per night, which is the equivalent of around AUD $7-$25.
-If you’re looking for somewhere that has internet access, gym/pool facilities and air conditioning then there are plenty of mid-range accommodations available to fulfil these needs, ranging from AUD $33-$105 per night.
+If you’re looking for somewhere that has internet access, gym/pool facilities and air conditioning then there are plenty of mid-range accommodations available to fulfill these needs, ranging from AUD $33-$105 per night.